-2. From the directory with the backup files, launch the findface-storage-api-restore utility for each gallery at a time:
+2. Launch the findface-storage-api-restore utility for all the files in the backup folder:

 The restore process can be interrupted and resumed when necessary.
 To resume the process after interruption, simply launch the findface-storage-api-restore utility again.